 Once the application window is closed, applications are reviewed by experts in various fields.
 The selection process not only takes account of the research topic and the applicant’s academic background and achievements, but also their passion, drive, enthusiasm, ambition, and leadership potential.

 Outstanding students are shortlisted and interviews are then conducted by a panel at each University.
 Many candidates, whether successful or not, find the selection process to be both challenging and rewarding.
 This disciplined process gives every candidate the opportunity to reflect on their life goals and to think about potential career opportunities and choices.

 Students will find out if they have been successful by April.

 You must be an undergraduate at one of our partner universities in order to apply.

 Please click on the university’s logo above to see contact details and their full application process.

 WOMEN’S BUSINESS EDUCATION LAIDLAW SCHOLARSHIPS

 Women are still woefully under-represented in C-Suites and Boardrooms across the world.
 By investing in extraordinary women to gain their MBAs, the Foundation intends to give women the education and networks to achieve equal representation and power.
-To date, we have helped over 300 women earn their MBA from Columbia Business School and are just beginning a Women’s Movement programme with London Business School, providing full and half scholarships to women who would not otherwise be in a position to reap the benefits of attending this outstanding school.
+To date, we have helped over 300 women earn their MBA from Columbia Business School and are just beginning a Women’s Movement programme with London Business School and Oxford’s Saïd Business School, providing full and half scholarships to women who would not otherwise be in a position to reap the benefits of attending this outstanding schools.

 Our aim is to achieve gender parity on executive and non-executive boards.